errilaz/squirt/README.md

 Pages and stylesheets can `export default` to match `GET`, while API routes with `export default` will match **all** methods.
 All WebSocket routes should `export default`, as `GET` is the only valid method to upgrade the connection.

 The export can be an object or a function.
-If it is a function, it will be called and passed a `Context` object, which contains the `request`, `route`, `url`, and `development` and `production` booleans.
+If it is a function, it will be called and passed a `Context` object, which contains the `request`, `route`, and `url` properties.
 If the route is dynamic, a second object will be passed containing the route parameters and values.

 ### Page Routes